 Place in a plastic bag, fill it up with air and seal.
 Chill in the fridge until ready to serve.

 Prepare the [Dressing].
 Whisk the vegetable oil and soy sauce in a small bowl.
 Add the ginger juice and continue whisking.
 Season with salt and pepper.

 Cut the tuna into thin slices by slicing at an angle (sogi-giri).

 Plate up the chilled salad greens and top with tuna slices.
-If desired, sprinkled with coarsely chopped kinome.
-Drizzle with dressing and squeeze sudachi or some other kind of citrus juice to taste.
+Sprinkle with coarsely chopped kinome to taste.
+Drizzle with the dressing, and squeeze sudachi to taste.